 12. Block off time:

-There are plenty of reasons not to focus on sales – specifically, delivering for clients!
+There are plenty of reasons not to focus on business development – specifically, delivering for clients!
 It’s important to be disciplined and set aside a little time every day to perform business development activities.
 Many people find mornings work best, before they have to put out the fires of the day.

 13. Take action: